Rey-EL/public-portfolio/fabric-installation-showcase/README.md

 # Project Showcase: Installing and Troubleshooting the Fabric AI CLI

-## 1. Project Objective
+## Project Overview

 The primary goal of this project was to install, configure, and utilize the `fabric` command-line AI tool by Daniel Miessler.
 The specific, immediate objective was to replicate a workflow demonstrated in a tutorial: using `fabric` in conjunction with its `yt` helper command to extract a transcript from a YouTube video and process it with an AI pattern.

-## 2. The Challenge: A Multi-Layered Troubleshooting Journey
+## The Challenge: A Multi-Layered Troubleshooting Journey

 What began as a straightforward installation quickly evolved into a complex, multi-hour troubleshooting session.
 The initial `yt ... | fabric ...` command failed, triggering a cascade of errors that revealed issues with package management, environment paths, incorrect documentation, and conflicting software versions.